MengshanZhao/port-trade-hs-imputation/README.md

 ## Transferability

-The problem structure here — large-scale administrative records with missing or miscoded categorical identifiers, where ground truth exists but coverage is incomplete — maps directly onto clinical data challenges such as missing ICD codes, NDC code inconsistencies, or lab result classification in EHR data.
+The problem structure here, large-scale administrative records with missing or miscoded categorical identifiers, where ground truth exists but coverage is incomplete: maps directly onto clinical data challenges such as missing ICD codes, NDC code inconsistencies, or lab result classification in EHR data.